ng-tony/GameBook/Done.md

  4. A search system where users can find games based on a plethora of attributes such as title,genre,price,rating,release date
  5. A user profile which contains information about the user, a list of games he has liked/reviewed and posts he has made on the discussion board
- 6. A way to allow certain users to be "verified" as game developers which give them to request admins
+ 6. A way to allow certain users to be "verified" as game developers which give them the ability to request for their game to to be added to DB or modify their game page
  7. A discussion board where admins can make topics or new categories and users can make posts